 Visitors gain a rare insight into the mysterious Shan culture at the Bawgyo Pagoda Festival in the Thibaw Township.
 Observing ancient traditions, the culture is unique to the rest of the country.
 The famous pagoda is the pinnacle of the festival.
 Visitors enjoy traditional dances, performances, music and cuisine in the town’s park.

-Local tribespeople flock to Kakku for this two-day festival in Taunggyi in the Shan State.
+Local tribespeople flock to Kakku for this festival in Taunggyi in the Shan State.
 Slender, elegant pagodas decorate the festival grounds in the traditional geometric look typical of the region.
-Unique the world over, Kakku is enjoyed locally and is gaining international popularity as Myanmar enters the global community.